Once upon a time, you loved me with a sacred love.

 Higher, higher, ascending, soaring, your flight up to the clouds,

-and with a wrench my own heart followed, following always yours.
+and with a wrench my own heart followed, soaring after yours.

-Our heads were tilted to the sun, and with a sweep of powerful arm,
+Our heads were tilted to the sun, and with a sweep of your arm,

 You gave me all the world.